 8. Existing healthy trees and shrubs must be preserved to the maximum extent possible.
-Unless otherwise approved by the urban forester, the removal of trees with a diameter breast height (DBH) of six inches or greater, single stem, must be mitigated by providing one or more replacement trees with a total combined DBH that is at least equal to the total DBH of trees that are removed.
+Unless otherwise approved by the City of Missoula's Urban Forestry Division, the removal of trees with a diameter breast height (DBH) of six inches or greater, single stem, must be mitigated by providing one or more replacement trees with a total combined DBH that is at least equal to the total DBH of trees that are removed.